+A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
+In other words, creating a computer within a computer.
 Windows Server 2019 is the operating system that connects on-premises environments to Azure.
 You benefit from additional layers of security and the modernization of your applications and infrastructures.
-Here re some related articles on how Windows server 2019.
+See the following guides on how to perform an in-place upgrade for Windows Server 2012 to 2019, and how to perform an in-place upgrade from Windows Server 2016 to Windows Server 2019.

 See these guides on some related contents: How to fix VirtualBox Displaying only 32 bits Option, how to enable Hyper-V on a VMware Workstation, How to remove recent connections from the vSphere Client, and how to create and add a new virtual disk to a Windows virtual machine in VMware.